 - Cabin Options: The cubby with LED touch down lighting and 12-volt dual USB outlets is a must for most campers so this option is now standard on all trailers.
 It’s a trifecta, as more storage space never goes unnoticed on the road.
 If you have a phone, the easy overhead connection becomes a routine upon finding your campsite for the night.
 Beyond this, many love the pop-up table.
 It instantly transforms your cabin space for indoor meals, games, or a desk for remote work.

 - Vent or Fan: Go with the MaxxFan Deluxe.
 Proper ventilation is imperative to a fun camping experience.

 - Heat: An overkill option for most but necessary for those looking to camp year-round.
 Most do not select the Truma Varioheat feature.

 - Exterior Upgrades: Bean’s roof rack system has become a staple of their iconic look.
-The most common combination of upgrades includes the Thule Roof Rack System and side Wall Mounts, 23 Zero’s Peregrine 180 Degree Awning, Rock Sliders, and the Stealth Front Window.
+The most common combination of upgrades includes the Thule Roof Rack System and side Wall Mount, 23 ZERO’s Peregrine 180 Degree Awning, Rock Sliders, and the Stealth Front Window.

 - Battery: A no brainer on the list.
 Go with the LionEnergy Lithium battery.
 It’s lighter, has a lifetime warranty, and most importantly you don’t need to worry about draining it past a certain point.

 - Solar Power: All Bean Trailer’s come with solar hookups.
-Even though many hold off on the Zamp Solar 140-Watt Portable Kit, it is highly recommend.
+Even though many hold off on the Zamp Solar 140-Watt Portable Kit, it is highly recommended.